VoidWalkerDev/Nexa/README.md

 ## License

-Axiom is licensed under the AGPL-3.0 license.
+Nexa is licensed under the AGPL-3.0 license.
 This ensures that any modifications or distributions of this software must also be open source.
 See the `LICENSE` file for more details.

 ## Contributions